Online Enquiry

 Child Care Subsidy

-From 10 July 2023, Child Care Subsidy (CCS) will change.
+From 7 July 2025, Child Care Subsidy (CCS) has changed.

 Service Australia (“Centrelink”) pays this subsidy directly to childcare providers to reduce the fees you pay.
 The amount you may be eligible for depends on: